stenoip/Ringzauber/README.md

 **Ringzauber** is an AI-powered browser designed to enhance privacy and usability.
 Built with PyQt5(along with Flask and QSS), it ensures your browsing history is not saved, offering a simple and secure browsing experience.
 Ringzauber comes the merging of words: Ring and zauber(zauber is a Deutsch word for magic, "z" is pronouced like an "s").

-Ringzauber is available for Windows 7, 8.1, 10, and 11.
+Ringzauber is available for Windows 7, 8.1, 10 and 11(Please do not try on Windows Vista or 8)

 ![Ringzauber Logo](https://stenoip.github.io/ringzauber.png)